youngoris/beepy-tmux/README.md

-5. Reboot to your Tmux terminal, press ctrl(anwser call) + space, you will activate the input method( For example: Google Pinyin).
+5. Reboot to your Tmux terminal, press ctrl(answer call) + space, you will activate the input method( For example: Google Pinyin).

 ## Issues

 If you have any issues with this repo please let me know, glad to help.

-## Credites
+## Credits

 [CJK support on Beepy ](https://gist.github.com/charlestsai1995/54ab65a87e2e063ea25eb3aec4193fe1) @charlestsai1995

 [Beepy Package Repository](https://github.com/ardangelo/beepy-ppa) @ardangelo

 [Getting Started](https://beepy.sqfmi.com/docs/getting-started) @SQFMI